westor7/wmm/README.md

 > **ATTENTION:** If you are using **AdiIRC 64bits** client then you have to install [tsc64.dll](https://tablacus.github.io/scriptcontrol_en.html) to work!!!

+- Before you start the installation make sure that you are using the latest client online version.
 - Extract the downloaded file into any random direction.
 - Disable the **Initalization Warning** and **Monitor File Changes** options from your client Script Editor *(ALT+R ☛ Options)* menu *(if are enabled)*.
 - Load the **WESTOR Module Manager.mrc** file from your Script Editor *(ALT +R ☛ File ☛ Load ☛ Select the file)* or via command from editbox ``/load -rs "FOLDER_DIRECTION\WMM\WESTOR Module Manager.mrc``